Magnesium Deficiency Symptoms And Treatment

 • Magnesium is essential for basic processes such as energy production and for the proper functioning of 300 enzyme systems.

-• Magnesium can aid in alleviating migraine, depression, hypertension/eclampsia in pregnancy, insomnia, premenstrual symptoms, stress; reducing the risk of diabetes and cancer; improve exercise capacity and help reduce the number of cigarettes smoked.
+• Magnesium can aid in alleviating migraine, depression, hypertension/eclampsia in pregnancy, insomnia, premenstrual symptoms, and stress; reducing the risk of diabetes and cancer; improving exercise capacity and helping reduce the number of cigarettes smoked.

 • Among the many forms of Magnesium supplements, Magnesium citrate seems to be the most bio-available and safe.
 Magnesium glycinate is another great option if you are looking for relief from stress.